tsaie79/DefectWeb/README.md

 ```
 - Notice that it will generate the files in the folder `/usr/local/lib/python3.7/site-packages/flamyngo/static/materials`.
 If the folder `materials` does not exist, please create it manually.
 - To generate the proper files for the website, check the python scripts used in the script `generate-rawdata.sh`.
 Flags are used to control the functions.
 For example, the flag `--generate_figures` is used to generate the figures for the website.
 If the flag is not used, the figures will not be generated.
 Please check the python scripts for more details.
+- Notice that raw data should not be generated again.
+The function `check_if_done` in python scripts is used to check if the raw data has been generated.
+Please check the python scripts in `generate-rawdata.sh` for more details.

 # Run the website
 To run the website, run the following command in the container shell: